strongtyped/strongtyped.github.io/source/_posts/2014-05-11-reactive-programming-try-future.markdown

-For the purpose of this series of blog posts, executing a computation of type `Try` can be as simple as either printing the value pulled out of a succesful result or printing the message pulled out of an unsuccessful result
+For the purpose of this series of blog posts, executing a computation of type `Try` can be as simple as either printing the value pulled out of a successful result or printing the message pulled out of an unsuccessful result

 ``` scala
   def execute[Z](tz: Try[Z]): Unit =